-My name is Nate Nault and Just like you, I made the decision during college to venture out of the U.S. and experience the world.
+My name is Nathan Silva and Just like you, I made the decision during college to venture out of the U.S. and experience the world.
 I chose to study abroad for an entire year and spent my junior year studying at the University of St. Andrews in Scotland.
 I had the time of my life!
-I actually had such a great experience that after graduating in May of 2011, I chose to study abroad again, this time in Beijing, China.
-I spent the Fall of 2011 in an intensive Chinese Language program, and I'll be continuing with Chinese at Beijing University in the Spring of 2012 with plans to stay abroad for a long time to come.
+I actually had such a great experience that after graduating in May of 2018, I chose to study abroad again, this time in Beijing, China.
+I spent the Fall of 2019 in an intensive Chinese Language program, and I'll be continuing with Chinese at Beijing University in the Spring of 2021 with plans to stay abroad for a long time to come.

 It’s only natural to be a bit fearful of change and facing new and challenging experiences.